thechangelog/pipely/README.md

 just test
 ```

-The only other pre-requisite for the commands that run services locally is 🐳 [Docker](https://docs.docker.com/engine/install/)

 ## How can you help

 If you have any ideas on how to improve this, please open an issue or go